-- Selenium Yeast – thought to support metabolism and immune health
+- Selenium Yeast – Selenium is involved in the production of antioxidants and is thought to support both metabolism and immune health.

-- Probiotics – Victor foods contain Diamond V probiotics, which are yeast-culture bacteria that support digestive health and other aspects of overall wellbeing
+- Probiotics – Victor cat foods are supplemented with Diamond V probiotics, a type of yeast-based bacteria that support digestive health.

-- Prebiotics – prebiotic fiber feeds beneficial bacteria in the gut, making probiotics more effective
+- Prebiotics – Prebiotic fibers feed beneficial bacteria in the gut, boosting the efficacy of supplemental probiotics.

 Chicken meal appears to be the primary protein source in this dry cat food.